Mr-blues-bits/Arch-bits/README.md

 mkfs.ext4 /dev/yourRootdiskid

-if you like btrfs use:
+if you like btrfs use(not working atm):

 mkfs.btrfs /dev/yourRootdiskid

 when you are done with this run Base.sh and follow onscreen instruction to finish installation.